Updated August 21, 2018.

 Today here’s a guide to thread types and colors you should keep on hand.
 My strategy is to buy another package of these colors when I’m near running out.
 That way I have them for new pieces.

 I have three metallics I always keep on hand: gold, silver, and pale yellow.
-Because I mostly stitch on 18 mesh these are in Tapestry weight, #12.
-But if you work on other mesh or do lighter stitching, you might keep other weights as well.
+Because I mostly stitch on 13 and 18 mesh these are in Fine (#8) and Tapestry weight, #12. #8 works single-strand on 18 and doubled on 13. #12 works single-strand on both for me.

 Many stitchers hesitate about stitching figures because flesh colors can be so hard to find.
 Having a set of these colors makes your life so much easier.
 Happily two companies have put together collections you can just buy and keep around.